 We're headed into the season of entertaining, when family sleepovers become common, before and after big holiday meals.
 I also think of this as breakfast casserole season; everyone is looking for easy, hearty ways to put breakfast on the table in the middle of the zaniness.
 Well, here you go: One of the simplest, heartiest breakfast casseroles I know how to make.

-This is adapted from another potato-egg casserole in my book Not Your Mother's Casseroles, and it's a simple, hearty dish of eggs baked with potatoes and vegetables, with a bit of bacon thrown in for flavor.
-This is easily adaptable for vegetarians; the one in my book is actually vegetarian, with extra vegetables and peppers standing in for the bacon.
+This is a simple, hearty dish of eggs baked with potatoes and vegetables, with a bit of bacon thrown in for flavor.
+This is easily adaptable for vegetarians, with extra vegetables and peppers standing in for the bacon.

 It can also be made ahead: Just mix it all up and put it in the fridge overnight, then bake away in the morning.
 Leftovers are yummy too.

-4 slices thick bacon, cut into strips about 1/2-inch wide
+thick backon, cut into strips about 1/2-inch wide

-Arrange a rack in the middle of the oven and heat to 350°F. Lightly grease a 9x13-inch baking dish with cooking spray or olive oil.
+Heat the oven to 350°F. Lightly grease a 13x9" baking dish with baking spray or olive oil.

 Put the bacon slices in a large skillet and turn the heat on to medium.
 Cook the bacon, stirring occasionally, until it is crisp.
-Add the onion, pepper, garlic, sun-dried tomatoes, and 1 teaspoon of salt, and cook over medium heat until all the vegetables are fragrant and soft, about 5 more minutes.
-Remove from the heat and cool slightly.
+Add the onion, yellow bell pepper, garlic, sun-dried tomatoes, and 1 teaspoon of salt, and cook over medium heat until all the vegetables are fragrant and soft — about 5 more minutes.
+Turn off the heat and let cool slightly.

-Place the eggs, milk, remaining salt, and pepper in a large bowl and whisk until the eggs are completely broken up and incorporated.
+In a separate bowl, beat the eggs thoroughly and whisk in the milk.
+Whisk in the remaining teaspoon of salt, and the black pepper.
 Stir in the cheese, frozen potatoes, and the bacon and vegetables from the skillet.
-Pour the mixture into the prepared baking dish.
+(Don't worry; the frozen potatoes cook just fine!)
+Pour the whole mixture into the prepared baking dish.
 (At this point the casserole can be covered and refrigerated for up to 24 hours.)